1.Blue Cash Preferred® Card from American Express

 Frequently Asked Questions

-The Blue Cash Preferred® Card from American Express offers a welcome bonus of Earn $250 Back after you spend $3,000 in purchases on your new Card within the first 6 months.
-You can earn 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%, along with 6% cash back on select U.S. streaming subscriptions, 3% on U.S. gas stations and transit, and 1% on everything else.
+The Blue Cash Preferred® Card from American Express offers a welcome bonus of Earn a one-time $250 to $300 cash bonus once you spend $3,000 on purchases within the first 6 months from account opening.
+You can earn 6% cash back at U.S. supermarkets (on up to $6,000 per year, then 1%) and on select U.S. streaming subscriptions, along with 3% cash back on U.S. gas and transit.

-The American Express® Gold Card offers a welcome bonus of Earn 100,000 Membership Rewards® points after you spend $6,000 in eligible purchases on your new Card within the first 6 months.
-It provides 4x Membership Rewards points at restaurants and U.S. supermarkets, 3x on flights booked directly or via AmexTravel.com, and 2x on prepaid hotels through AmexTravel.com.
+The American Express® Gold Card has a welcome bonus of Earn up to 60,000 to 100,000 Membership Rewards® points after spending $4,000 to $6,000 on eligible purchases within the first 6 months.
+You earn 4X points on dining worldwide and U.S. supermarkets (up to $50k/$25k annually), 3X points on flights, and 2X on prepaid hotels via AmexTravel.com.